paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 long as we have backing votes available, any node will be able to raise a dispute.

 Therefore a vital responsibility of the dispute coordinator is to make sure backing votes are available for all candidates that might still get disputed.
 To accomplish this task in an efficient way the dispute-coordinator relies on chain scraping.
-Whenever a candidate gets backed on chain, we record in chain storage the backing votes (gets overridden on every block).
-We provide a runtime API for querying those votes.
+Whenever a candidate gets backed on chain, we record in chain storage the backing votes imported in that block.
+This way, given the chain state for a given relay chain block, we can retrieve via a provided runtime API the backing votes imported by that block.
 The dispute coordinator makes sure to query those votes for any non finalized blocks: In case of missed blocks, it will do chain traversal as necessary.

 Relying on chain scraping is very efficient for two reasons: